-- To elect three Class I directors to serve on the Board of Directors until our 2026 annual meeting of stockholders, or until a successor is duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 30, 2023; - 3.
-To vote on an advisory (non-binding) resolution to approve executive compensation; - 4.
-To vote on an advisory (non-binding) resolution regarding the frequency of holding future advisory votes regarding executive compensation; and - 5.
+- 1. To elect three Class II directors to serve on the Board of Directors until our 2027 annual meeting of stockholders, or until a successor is duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2024; - 3.
+To vote on an advisory (non-binding) resolution to approve executive compensation; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.